 Dehydrated food didn’t seem quite as appealing without a day of hiking in front of it, but we watched trout drifting in the river and a wallaby grazing on the far bank until the sun went down.
 By lunchtime the following day we were back in Melbourne.

 There’s no moral to this story – I suppose I learned that I was physically capable of much more than I had anticipated.
 Even being out of shape, I found that I could just keep pushing on, and then food tasted so much better, and I slept so much more soundly because of it.
 It’s easier than you might expect to get out there and hike and camp and be self-reliant.
 As long as you have a good map and plenty of food and water, the trail is usually well-trodden and easy to follow.
-On the other hand, don’t underestimate how dry it can get in the High Country, even now as we are crossing into autumn.
+On the other hand, don’t underestimate how dry it can get in the High Country, even towards the end of summer as we are crossing into autumn.
 Above all, get out there, get away from the city from time to time and remember what quiet sounds like.
 Go and get lost.
 Figuratively, anyway.

 Banner image is of Hells Gap on the way to the summit of Mt Magdala and is courtesy of Alex Mullarky.